Charlie Parker: Personal life

 Although he produced many brilliant recordings during this period, Parker's behavior became increasingly erratic.
 Heroin was difficult to obtain once he moved to California, where the drug was less abundant, so he used alcohol as a substitute.
-A recording for the Dial label from July 29, 1946 provides evidence of his condition.
-Before this session, Parker drank a quart of whiskey.
+A recording for the Dial label from July 29, 1946, provides evidence of his condition.
+Before this session, Parker drank a quart of whisky.
 According to the liner notes of Charlie Parker on Dial Volume 1, Parker missed most of the first two bars of his first chorus on the track "Max Making Wax".
 When he finally did come in, he swayed wildly and once spun all the way around, away from his microphone.
 On the next tune, "Lover Man", producer Ross Russell physically supported Parker.
 On "Bebop" (the final track Parker recorded that evening), he begins a solo with a solid first eight bars; on his second eight bars, however, he begins to struggle, and a desperate Howard McGhee, the trumpeter on this session, shouts, "Blow!" at him.
 Charles Mingus, however, considered this version of "Lover Man" to be among Parker's greatest recordings, despite its flaws.
 Nevertheless, Parker hated the recording and never forgave Ross Russell for releasing it.
 He re-recorded the tune in 1951 for Verve.

-Parker's life took a turn for the worse in March 1954 when his three-year-old daughter Pree died of cystic fibrosis and pneumonia.
+Parker's life took a turn for the worse in March 1954 when his two-year-old daughter Pree died of cystic fibrosis and pneumonia.
 He attempted suicide twice in 1954, which once again landed him in a mental hospital.